 [Photo: Euan Cherry/WENN.com]

-The new report found that the MI5 security agency had received intelligence “not appreciated at the time” on Salman Abedi—which means that the attack could have potentially been prevented if MI5 had taken the appropriate action.
+However, a new report has been shared, which found that the MI5 security agency had received intelligence “not appreciated at the time” on Abedi—which means that the attack could have potentially been prevented if MI5 had taken the appropriate action, NME reports.

 According to The Guardian, just weeks before the Manchester attack, Abedi was identified as “one of a small number of individuals, out of a total of more than 20,000 closed SOIs [subjects of interest], who merited further examination,” but the meeting to further discuss his investigation was not scheduled until May 31, after the attack took place.

-“It is conceivable that the Manchester attacks in particular might have been averted had the cards fallen differently,” MI5 said on the attack, Home Secretary Amber Rudd shared.
+“It is conceivable that the Manchester attacks in particular might have been averted had the cards fallen differently,” MI5 said on the attack, Rudd shares.
+Hear Rudd's statement in full below:

 Following the attack, the world responded with an outpouring of love and support for the victims and their families.
 Bands including the 1975, Metallica, Twenty One Pilots and more paid tribute to those lives lost in the act of senseless violence.